PierreZ/kafka-tutorial/docs/step-0.md

 ## library

-You can use those librairies to connect to Kafka:
+You can use those libraries to connect to Kafka:

 * [Python client](https://kafka-python.readthedocs.io/en/master/)
 * [Go client](https://github.com/Shopify/sarama)